openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 {

-// Tell Flash Player to stop listening for the mouseMove event. stage.removeEventListener(MouseEvent.MOUSE_MOVE, dragObject);
+// Tell OpenFL to stop listening for the mouseMove event. stage.removeEventListener(MouseEvent.MOUSE_MOVE, dragObject);

 }